obinna-nwaneri/Nafila3/README.md

     cd /var/www/nafila-shop
     gunicorn --bind 0.0.0.0:8001 nafila_shop.wsgi:application
     ```

+- If the logs mention `No such file or directory` for the Gunicorn binary or project path, double-check the `WorkingDirectory` and
+  `ExecStart` values in `/etc/systemd/system/nafila-shop.service` and that the virtualenv exists at `/var/www/nafila-shop/.venv`.
+- For `permission denied` errors when binding the socket, ensure the service user has write access to `/run/nafila-shop` and consider adding
+  `RuntimeDirectoryMode=0755` under the `[Service]` section if your distribution defaults to a restrictive umask.

     Stop the manual process with `Ctrl+C` once you have captured the traceback, then resolve the underlying issue and restart the service.